 (Note: this initiative responds to an OurSay community request with fewer than 10 supporting votes to improve the safety of roads.

-The Korumburra Integrated Children's Centre will commence construction subject to securing the required funding (Engineering and Assets) Target: Construction commenced this financial year.
+The Korumburra Integrated Children's Centre will commence construction subject to securing the required funding (Engineering and Assets) Target: Construction commenced this financial year subject to full funding of the project being guaranteed.